MMIWG Websites/Resources

 Strong Hearted Native Women's Coalition, Inc.

-Strong Hearted Native Women’s Coalition, Inc. (SHNWC) is based in California.
-The coalition works to bring awareness against sexual assault, domestic violence, dating violence, stalking, sex-trafficking, and murdered & missing within tribal communities in California.
-The purpose of our coalition is to enhance the capacity of survivors, advocates, victim organizations, and victim service providers to end violence against American Indian and Alaskan Native people.
-The goal of our organization is to increase the approachability to improving systemic and community responses to victims.
+The purpose of the coalition is to enhance the capacity of survivors, advocates, victim organizations, and victim service providers to end violence against American Indian and Alaskan Native people.
+The goal of the organization is to increase the approachability to improving systemic and community responses to victims.
 To raise awareness, educate, and to provide technical assistance, training, and supportive services for victims including cultural and unique barriers facing Native Americans.

 Please visit the SHNWC website here.